 Kitchen with electric hob, electric oven, microwave, fridge/freezer, washing machine and dishwasher

 Bedroom with king-size double bed (5') and en suite Shower-room with shower, WC and wash-basin

-One step down from living area to the kitchen; short flight of stone steps from back door up to patio and garden.
+There is one step down from living-area to the kitchen; and a short flight of stone steps from back door up to patio and garden.
 Although children are not accepted at Pitt Farm Cottage, babes in arms under six months old are welcome.

 - No pets